As an Amazon Associate I earn from qualifying purchases.

 If you know a little Spanish, you’ll see the word ajo, or garlic, buried in the stew’s name.
 And yes, there is a truckload of garlic in this stew.
 Fear not, however, because almost all of it is slow roasted and mashed into a paste before it hits the stew.
 This adds a mellowness and a depth of flavor that make this dish the equal of another great Mexican stew, chocolomo, that I also make from time to time.

-For me, the key here is a variety of vegetables, slight spiciness — and those plantains!
+For me, the key to a good ajiaco stew is a variety of vegetables, slight spiciness — and those plantains!
 You know how every stew you ever eat has some morsel you linger on, and want to be your last spoonful?
 In this stew, it’s the plantains.
 Starchy-sweet, I was shocked at how well they held up to long cooking.

 The diced potato dissolves in the cooking, thickening the stew, as does the sofrito of onion and bell pepper, forming a base the rest of the pot then highlights.